rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 Thanks to [cultural evolution](https://rwblickhan.org/misc/pattern-language/#cultural-evolution), many perplexing human behaviors are actually adaptive, even if participants can't actively explain themselves.
 If you suddenly change that behavior, you might find that it was load-bearing — it was completely necessary for surrounding systems to function!
 So, it's often worthwhile to investigate before changing, especially if a behavior seems confusing.

 Because humans occupy the [cultural niche](https://rwblickhan.org/misc/pattern-language/#cultural-niche) and many of our behaviors can be looked at through a cultural lens, Chesterton's Fence can be applied to many different fields.
-Programming is a particularly fruitful field — whenever dealing with legacy code, it's always useful to ask _why_ the code behaves the way it does, even if it's strange (for instace, being written in COBOL!).
+Programming is a particularly fruitful field — whenever dealing with legacy code, it's always useful to ask _why_ the code behaves the way it does, even if it's strange (for instance, being written in COBOL!).

 ## Cultural Niche